-UNIT OF COMPETENCYOPERATE A PERSONAL COMPUTERUNIT CODEICT311201UNIT DESCRIPTORThis unit defines the competency required to operate a personal computer by: starting the PC, logging in, using and working with files, folders and programs, saving work, and closing down the PC.
+This unit defines the competency required to operate a personal computer by: starting the PC, logging in, using and working with files, folders and programs, saving work, and closing down the PC.

-ELEMENT PERFORMANCE CRITERIA Italicized Bold terms are elaborated in the Range of Variables 1.
-Start the 1.1 The peripheral devices are properly connected '. computer 1.2 Power is checked and the computer and peripheral devices are switched on 1.3 Proper logging in and logging off is successfully done 1.4 The operating system features and functions are accessed and navigated 1.5 Hardware configuration and other system features are checked 2.
-Arrange and customize 2.1 The desktop screen or Windows elements are changed as needed desktop 2.2 Desktop icons are added, renamed, moved, copied or deleted display/ 2.3 The online help functions are accessed or used as needed Windows settings 2.4 Desktop icons of application programs are selected, opened and closed settings 2.5 Properties of icons are displayed 2.6 Computer or desktop settings are saved and restored 3.
-Work with files and folders (or directories) 3.1 A file or folder is created, opened, moved, renamed or copied 3.2 Files are located, deleted and restored 3.3 Details and properties of files and folders are displayed or viewed 3.4 Various files are organized for easy lookup and use 3.5 Files and information are searched 3.6 Disks are checked, erased or formatted as necessary 4.
-Work with user 4.1 Application programs are added, changed, removed or ran application 4.2 User software or application program are installed, updated programs and upgraded 4.3 Information/data are moved between documents or files 5.1 Printer is added or installed and correct printer settings is 5.
-Print information ensured internetion 5.2 Default printer is assigned accordingly 5.3 Information or document is printed on the installed printer 5.4 Progress of print jobs are viewed and deleted as required 6.
-Shut down 6.1 All open application programs are closed computer 6.2 Computer and peripheral devices are properly shut down
+PERFORMANCE CRITERIA ELEMENT 0 Italicized Bold terms are elaborated in the Range of Variables1.1 The peripheral devices are properly connected 1.
+Start the 1.2 Power is checked and the computer and peripheral devices computer are switched on 1.3 Proper logging in and logging off is successfully done 1.4 The operating system features and functions are accessed and navigated 1.5 Hardware configuration and other system features are checked 2.
+Arrange and customize 2.1 The desktop screen or Windows elements are changed as needed desktop 2.2 Desktop icons are added, renamed, moved, copied or deleted display/ 2.3 The online help functions are accessed or used as needed Windows 2.4 Desktop icons of application programs are selected, opened settings and closed 3 2.5 Properties of icons are displayed 2.6 Computer or desktop settings are saved and restored 3.
+Work with files 3.1 A file or folder is created, opened, moved, renamed or copied 0. and folders (or 3.2 Files are located, deleted and restored directories) 3.3 Details and properties of files and folders are displayed or viewed 3.4 Various files are organized for easy lookup and use 3.5 Files and information are searched 3.6 Disks are checked, erased or formatted as necessary 4.
+Work with user 4.1 Application programs are added, changed, removed or ran '' application 4.2 User software or application program are installed, updated programs and upgraded 4.3 Information/data are moved between documents or files 5.
+Print 5.1 Printer is added or installed and correct printer settings is information ensured 5.2 Default printer is assigned accordingly 5.3 Information or document is printed on the installed printer 5.4 Progress of print jobs are viewed and deleted as required 6.
+Shut down 6.1 All open application programs are closed6.2 Computer and peripheral devices are properly shut down computer 0.2 Computer and peripheral devices are properly shut down

-VARIABLE RANGE 1.
-Peripheral device This may include but is not limited to: 1.1 mouse 1.2 keyboard 1.3 monitor or visual display unit 1.4 printer 1.5 scanner 2.
+VARIABLE RANGE Peripheral device This may include but is not limited to: 1.1 mouse 1.2 keyboard 1.3 monitor or visual display unit 1.4 printer 1.5 scanner 2.
 Computer May include: 2.1 Laptops/notebooks 2.2 Workstations 2.3 Servers 2.4 other personal computer devices 3.
 Application programs Can include: 3.1 user programs 3.2 database programs 3.3 word processors 3.4 email programs 3.5 Internet browsers 3.6 system browsers 3.7 spreadsheets 4.
 Operating system May include but is not limited to the various versions and variants of: 4.1 Windows 4.2 NT 4.3 Mac OS 4.4 Linux 4.5 Solaris 4.6 Unix 5.
 System features May include but is not limited to the operating system features and hardware features like: 5.1 memory size 5.2 disk capacities 5.3 video cards 5.4 USBs 5.5 Modems 5.6 1394 and LAN connectors 5.7 SD and PC cards 5.8 wireless and infrared connections.